KineticNexus/Prime-Number-Fourier-Analisis/README.md

 ## Use

-While running these scripts, I found interesting patterns on prime numbers that are not appearing when analyzing an artificial random distribution.
+While running these scripts, I found interesting patterns on prime numbers that are not appearing when i run the script on artificially created random distributions, or even PI.
-Likley to the buckets that the // bucketing bring when mapping to 2d (x, y = num % size, (num // size) % size), but still, they seem to have a special pattern.
+Likley to the buckets that the // bucketing bring when mapping to 2d?? (x, y = num % size, (num // size) % size).
+Still, they seem to have a special pattern that is nor present on pure random numbers.
 Any ideas why?? please email me (k i n e t i c n e x u s @ g m a i l . c o m)

 # Prime Number Fourier Analysis ("f3.py") file